sr-murthy/continuedfractions/docs/sources/contributing.rst

 CI :fas:`circle-play`
 =====================

-The main CI workflow is defined in the `CI YML <https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/ci.yml>`_ and the `CodeQL Analysis YML <https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/codeql-analysis.yml>`_.
+The main CI workflows are defined in the `CI YML <https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/ci.yml>`_ and the `CodeQL Analysis YML <https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/codeql-analysis.yml>`_.
 Currently, pipelines for all branches include a tests stage that includes Ruff linting, unit tests,and  doctests, in that order.

 .. _contributing.versioning-and-releases: